woodrush/lisp-in-life/README.md

     The Lisp interpreter's variable scope and the macro feature is powerful enough to manage complex memory management, and even providing a new syntax to support the target paradigm.

+- **printquote.lisp**: A simple demonstration of macros.

+- **factorial.lisp**: A simple demonstration of recursion with the factorial function.

 - **z-combinator.lisp**:
 Demonstration of the [Z Combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator#Strict_fixed-point_combinator) to implement a factorial function